WHAT ARE CRITICAL CORE SKILLS?

 Employers will be able to build not just technical skills amongst their employees but also CCS so that their organisations can be nimble and agile by reskilling and upskilling their employees when corporate strategies change and business needs transform.

 Training Providers will be able to reference the CCS to develop soft skills curriculum and integrate them as part of technical skills training, so as to ensure the relevancy and currency of their course offerings in meeting individuals’ skills development needs and industries’ skills demand.

 (i) View the CCS Reference Documents

-Each of the 16 CCS has a skills description and proficiency level description as well as the Knowledge and Abilities that one would need to have and demonstrate in order to show evidence of the skills.
+Each of the 16 CCS has a skill description and proficiency level descriptions, as well as the Knowledge and Abilities that one would need to have and demonstrate in order to show evidence of the skills.